 The setup instructions for AR-Kit, AR-Core, HoloLens & Windows-MR, and Meta-2 AR may be found in the Readme-MultiAR-Examples.pdf-file in the package.

-* If you get compilation errors, make sure you use Unity v2017.2.0 or later.
+* If you get compilation errors, make sure you use Unity v2017.3.0 or later.

-* Make sure your device supports the respective AR-platform, and the Unity editor supports builds for the respective platform.
+* Make sure your device supports the respective AR-platform, and the Unity editor has build support for the respective platform.

 * Check once again, if you followed all setup steps for the respective target platform.